johnpatrickmorgan/FlowStacks/README.md

 ## How does it work?

-This [blog post](https://johnpatrickmorgan.github.io/2021/07/03/NStack/) outlines how an array of screens can be translated into a hierarchy of views and `NavigationLink`s. `Router` uses a similar approach to allow both pushing and presenting.
+This [blog post](https://johnpatrickmorgan.github.io/2021/07/03/NStack/) outlines how an array of screens can be translated into a hierarchy of views and `NavigationLink`s. `Router` uses a similar approach to allow both navigation and presentation.

 ## Caveats

+Currently only the `.stack` navigation view style is supported.
+There are some unexpected behaviours with the `.column` navigation view style that make it problematic for the approach used in this library.

 Be careful that your screens do not inadvertently end up observing the navigation state, e.g. if you were to pass a coordinator object to its screens as an `ObservableObject` or `EnvironmentObject`.
 Not only would that cause your screens to be re-rendered unnecessarily whenever the navigation state changes, it can also cause SwiftUI's navigation state to deviate from your app's state.